How much should I pay for life insurance?

 How much should I expect to pay for life insurance?

-There are a number of factors that affect how much you pay for life insurance, some of these are fixed but others can be tailored to help you find a cost that you are comfortable paying.
+There are a number of factors that affect how much you pay for life insurance, some of these are fixed but others can be tailored to help you choose life insurance that fits your budget.

 On the other hand, whole of life cover will eventually pay out because it covers you until you die whenever that may be, making it more expensive.
 Although it could be tempting to choose whole of life cover, do remember that the payments for this type of life insurance will usually continue beyond retirement when your income may be reduced.